 Since the plastic bag charge was introduced in England alone, the big seven supermarkets sold 95% fewer plastic bags in 2018-9 compared to 2014.
 Customers took 140 plastic bags per year in 2014, which was down to just 4 bags in 2019.

 And that's from supermarkets alone - these figures don't include small retailers!
 As consumers are using less plastic bags, they have got into the habit of carrying reusable shopping bags with them to avoid the bag charge.
 But if they forget their bag or need a new one, make it easy for them to pick one up!
 Add a range of reusable bags to your product offering - these can be sold at a profit creating an additional stream of revenue for your business.

 Make them available at Point of Sale at an attractive price point so people will buy if they forget their bag.
 Ideal for all kinds of retailers, including charity shops, museums, art galleries, fashion boutiques, and food retailers.

 2. Giveaway Reusable Bags as a Customer Gift

 We all like a freebie and customers will love being given a free reusable bag.
-This works wells if you have a particular marketing campaign in mind such as an opening, birthday or business milestone to celebrate.
-A giveaway rewards your customers, improves their customer experience which results in increased loyalty, recommendations and sales.
+This works well if you have a particular marketing campaign in mind, such as an opening, birthday or business milestone to celebrate.
+A giveaway rewards your customers improves their customer experience which results in increased loyalty, recommendations and sales.